 The Paradise Club has been a mainstay in the Boston rock scene since U2 played there in 1981.
 The design of the club; it’s rectangular and has a wide stage running along one side, allows all concertgoers to be close to the action.
 For many British bands hoping to crack America, the ‘Dise is the first stop.
-Recent acts have included the immensely popular Arctic Monkeys, the ever impressive Jake Bugg and the most enjoyable Haim sisters.
-For lovers of rock then the Paradise is simply a no brainer.
+Recent acts have included the immensely popular Arctic Monkeys, the ever-impressive Jake Bugg, and the most enjoyable Haim sisters.
+For lovers of rock then Paradise is simply a no-brainer.

 For a more melancholy evening then the Lizard Lounge should be your destination.
 This subterranean space is for the seasoned music aficionados with jazz, folk and roots rock being the music of choice.
 But the biggest selling point of the Lizard Lounge is the legendary poetry slams and open mic nights that take place.
 Here is the place where the not yet noticed artists go to hone their craft.
 More often than not there is someone who will completely blow you away.